 “He’s In A Coma . . .
 Yet He Can Kill” promised the tagline for the 1978 Australian film Patrick, helpfully establishing both the film’s irresistible hook and its inherent limitations.

 A psychological thriller whose bogeyman remains comatose, Patrick was loosely inspired by a true story and stars Susan Penhaligon as nurse Kathy Jacquard who has recently separated from her husband, Ed (Rod Mullinar) and returned to the workforce, landing a job at a small private hospital, the Roget Clinic.

-There, she forms a strange psychic bond with the eponymous patient (Robert Thompson), who hovers somewhere between life and death three years after killing his mother and her lover – by throwing a glowing electric heater into the bath they are sharing – in the film’s unsettling prologue.
+There, she forms a strange psychic bond with Patrick (Robert Thompson), who hovers somewhere between life and death three years after killing his mother and her lover – by throwing a glowing electric heater into the bath they are sharing – in the film’s unsettling prologue.

 In spite of repeated assertions that Patrick can’t see, hear, or feel anything, Kathy remains convinced that he is trying to communicate with her, through spitting and via an electric typewriter apparently hardwired to his mind.

 As the people in Kathy’s life begin to suffer strange injuries, droll chief clinician Dr Roget (Robert Helpmann) attempts to destroy Patrick – who he describes as “160lb of limp meat hanging from a comatose brain” – only to come face to face with the killer’s awesome psychokinetic power.

-Characters are developed well beyond usual fright-flick archetypes, Everett De Roche’s script is surprisingly vivid and punchy, the performances are strong, and Richard Franklin’s direction is elegant and suspenseful, relying on mood and atmosphere rather than blood and gore.
+Characters are developed well beyond usual fright-flick archetypes, Everett De Roche’s script is intelligent and surprisingly vivid and punchy, the performances are strong, and Richard Franklin’s direction is elegant and suspenseful, relying on mood and atmosphere rather than blood and gore.